Ritsch1/Heart-Disease-Classifier/README.md

 4. Then you can run `jupyter notebook` from within the anaconda prompt which should open a jupyter dashboard in your default-browser.

 From that you can open the jupyter notebook and work with it.

+## Use the model

+The model trained in this project is saved in the [model folder](https://github.com/Ritsch1/Heart-Disease-Classifier/blob/development/model) as a binary object.

+It was saved as a binary with the [pickle library](https://docs.python.org/3/library/pickle.html).
+If you want to use the model for predictions on it's own, it would be best to use the `pickle` method `load` for it.